-The school will keep an inventory of all hazardous substances on site and this will be kept up to date by the caretaker.
+The school will keep an inventory of all hazardous substances on site and this will be kept up to date by Matthew Houghton Stevens.
 Inspections will take place to:

-- · identify all substances used - assess the level of risk to health - eliminate the use of substances or substitute a safer alternative - introduce and monitor control measures to prevent risk.
+- identify all substances used - assess the level of risk to health - eliminate the use of substances or substitute a safer alternative - introduce and monitor control measures to prevent risk.

-The caretaker will ensure that COSHH assessments are completed.
+Matthew Houghton Stevens. will ensure that COSHH assessments are completed.